 Luisa Croca – competed in the 1971 Italian Touring Car Championship, driving an Autobianchi A112.
 At the time, the series consisted of both circuit races and hillclimbs.
 Luisa only ever raced on the circuits, and did not enter any of the climbs.
 She normally finished quite well in her class, and her best overall result was ninth, in a Group 2 race for small-engined cars at Monza, near the start of the season.
 Monza appeared to be a favoured track for her.
 This looks to have been her only season of racing at this level, and almost no other information about her exists.

 Carlotta Fedeli – raced in the CITE in 2015.
 Her car was a SEAT Ibiza, and she ran in the one-make section of the championship.
 She won the Junior and Ladies’ titles.
 2015 was her third season in a SEAT: in 2013, she raced in the Cupra Ibiza Cup, and in 2014, the Castrol Cupra Cup.
 Both of these championships involved four-hour endurance races.
 She did a fourth season in a SEAT in 2016, racing in the Leon Cup.
 Her best result was a second place at Mugello, and she would have been a contender for a top-five championship result without a DNF and an indifferent round mid-season.
 This drive included guest appearances in the TCR International Series in Italy.
+She entered the Italian TCR championship again in 2017, driving an Audi RS3, but was disqualified from one race and did not finish the other.
 In 2013 and 2012, she also raced a BMW Mini in Italy, managing one podium in 2012.
+After a break, she returned to motorsport in 2019, racing a SEAT Cupra in the TCR DSG Endurance series.
+She was fourth overall with three third places.
 Her first year as a competitive racing driver was 2011, when she took part in the Italian production touring car championship, in the Mini.
 Before that, she was active in karting.

 Alexandra Gallo - raced GT and touring cars in Italy in the 1990s and 2000s.
 She drove an Alfa Romeo SZ in the Italian GT Championship in 1994, winning the GT4 class at Vallelunga.
 The same year, she drove an Alfa Romeo 33 in the CIVT touring car series, winning its Ladies’ award.
 She had been active in the championship since 1991.
 Later, in 2004, she drove a Jaguar in the Superstars series, alongside Tamara Vidali, an old CIVT rival.
 She also competed in the Maserati Trofeo Corse.
 She now works as a journalist and F1 broadcaster.